Which is the best Landlord Association for you, but more importantly, do you actually need to join one?

 …and a whole lot more.

-Here are a couple of generic quotes I found on a few of the associations website from members, which will give you a gist of what they have to offer…
+Here are a couple of generic quotes I found on a few of the association’s websites from members, which will give you a gist of what they have to offer…

-I joined [insert association] to enchance my credibility as a landlord.
-It’s also useful to meet other members and keep up-tp-date with the latest information and legislation.
+I joined [insert association] to enhance my credibility as a landlord.
+It’s also useful to meet other members and keep up-to-date with the latest information and legislation.

 Worth joining not least for the up to date information about changes in law etc